 - The Entrepreneurial Therapist: Using your Degree and Skills in Non-Traditional Ways

 SWC Alumni are change makers.
 They bring their passion for transformation and healing wherever they work to create satisfying, meaningful and sustainable careers.
 You can read about their career adventures in our blog series.

-Of our M.A.
-Counseling And Art Therapy/Counseling SWC alumni, they are licensed in 47 states and serve individuals, couples and families in rural and urban communities in the United States and overseas.
+Our M.A.
+Counseling and Art Therapy/Counseling SWC alumni are licensed in 47 states and serve individuals, couples and families in rural and urban communities in the United States and overseas.

 SWC Alumni work in all sectors including:

 - Hospitals and health care clinics

 - Non-profit agencies

 - Private practice